Coflux

 Batteries included

 Easily enable per-step features as needed and focus on business logic.
-Sensible defaults that can be customised as needed.
+Sensible defaults that can be customized as needed.

 • Distributed execution

-Start up as many agents as needed, and Coflux will distribute the workload between them.
+Start up as many workers as needed, and Coflux will distribute the workload between them.

 • Low-latency